+Tony: The worst sex I’ve ever had is with people who, instead of asking what they could and should do, didn’t do anything.
 It’s also really annoying when people comment on your body in an objectifying way.
-There’s a fine line between objectifying and complimenting someone’s body—if someone is genuinely saying, “I’m so into this right now, this is so hot,” that’s great, but sometimes you can just feel when people are being creepy.
-It feels weird, like someone isn’t into the actual person who is attached to all these body parts that turn them on.
+If someone is genuinely saying, “I’m so into this right now, this is so hot,” that’s great, but sometimes you can just feel when people are being creepy—like they’re not into the actual person who is attached to all these body parts that turn them on.

 If I could go back in time and give myself some advice, I’d say, “You will always be learning.
 Have sex with your friends.”

 MJ: Yeah!
 Go slow, and be respectful of your partner—and don’t put shit up about people on the internet.

 “What if I’m doing it right and then something SUPER EMBARRASSING happens???”

 Krista: Like what, boo?
 Like…getting your lip ring caught on your girlfriend’s nose ring the very SECOND her parents walk into the living room?